 If you’re insuring a property in Scotland, it’s worth knowing that the Scottish Government does not allow insurance companies to use this information when setting insurance premiums.

-If you live in England or Wales, you can contact your local Environment Agency office to ask for additional information on the level of risk in the area where you live.
+If you live in England, you can contact your local Environment Agency office to ask for additional information on the level of risk in the area where you live.

 Pay for a ‘flood risk assessment’

 This will help present your risk profile to insurance companies in the best possible light and will highlight things you can do to reduce the risk.

 To increase the chance of insurance companies being able to make use of the information, make sure that the survey is as detailed as possible, and includes facts and figures about the level of flood risk to the property.